R0mb0/Github_repo_backup_sync/README.md

 [![MIT](https://img.shields.io/badge/License-MIT-blue.svg)](https://opensource.org/license/mit)
 [![Donate](https://img.shields.io/badge/PayPal-Donate%20to%20Author-blue.svg)](http://paypal.me/R0mb0)

 Simple Python script that uses GitHub CLI to clone and keep all your GitHub repositories (public and private) up to date in a local folder, e.g. on an external drive.
-Ideal for personal backups: new repos are cloned automatically and existing ones are regularly synced.
+Ideal for personal backups: new repos are cloned automatically and existing ones are regularly synced. ✅

+---

-## Script guide
+## Script guide 📚

-### 1. Python script: `github_backup.py`
+### 1. Python script: `github_backup.py` 🐍

 This script:

-- uses `gh api` via `subprocess` (so it reuses the login you already did);
+- 🧾 uses `gh api` via `subprocess` (so it reuses the login you already did);
-- uses HTTPS (with the token managed by `gh`); if you prefer SSH, will be a variant later;
+- 🌐 uses HTTPS (with the token managed by `gh`); if you prefer SSH, there will be a variant later;
-- writes a `github_backup.log` log file in the current directory (i.e. where you run the script).
+- 📝 writes a `github_backup.log` log file in the current directory (i.e. where you run the script).

 ```python name=github_backup.py
 #!/usr/bin/env python3